Blueberry Tartlets in Flat Bottom Tartlet Pans

 Directions: Turn oven on to 400 degrees.
 Put the oven rack on the closest to the bottom shelf position.
 Once the crust is chilled some but not hard, Roll it out and fit into the pie shell.
 Trim off excess crust.
 I like to chill those crumbs of crust and roll out to make a jam filled hand pie.
 Anyway, put the sliced rhubarb and blueberries in a bowl and add the sugar and tapioca.
 Let stand 5 minutes.
 Then pour into the pie shell in a fairly even layer, as the filling and crumbs will hide it there is no need for a pretty design.
 Then pour the filling that you just mixed up over it , tap the pie on the counter sharply 2-3 times to settle in the filling and bake for 25-30 minutes.
 I turned down my oven to 375 after 15 to 20 minutes.
 While it bakes those 25-30 minutes make the crumbs.
 When your timer goes off, carefully remove the pie from the oven and sprinkle the top of the pie with crumb mix; I used about 3/4 of it but you could use a bit less if you don’t want a thick crumb layer or all of it for a really heavy crumb.
 Bake an additional 15-20 minutes until crumbs are lightly browned.
 Let stand at least 1 to 11/2 hours before slicing and serving.
 Enjoy!

 This is an easy pie even though it has several steps.
-It is different from the usual rhubarb pie because the texture is a bit closer to a crumb cake, no wet (aka slimy texture) and no ultra-sour flavor.
-I think this new strawberried version is great for those who doubt the power of rhubarb!
-This GF crust will work for any pie with a traditional dough and the GF crumb topping is a great choice for any crumb pie topper.
-This is my mixture of three recipes with some modifications which come together to create one of my favorite GF pie recipes.
-I know it has several steps but each one is easy and you can use these crust and crumb techniques for other pies.
+It is different from the usual rhubarb pie because the texture is a bit closer to a crumb cake, no wet, slimy texture and no ultra sour flavor.
+I think this version tastes even better than it did when I made it with wheat-based flour.
+This GF crust will work for any pie and the GF crumb topping is perfect for any crumb pie topper.
+What I am giving you is my mixture of three recipes with some small modifications over time to create one of my favorite GF pie recipes.
+I know it has several steps, but each one is easy, and you can use these crust and crumb recipes for other pies.

-I like it because it has a great texture and the flavor is complex but subtly rhubarby.
-It isn’t really soft or all that custardy (if I didn’t say the word custard you would never know) but has a more cake-like texture.
-It is a game changer of a pie.
+I like it because it has a great texture, and the flavor is complex but subtly rhubarby.
+It isn’t really soft or all that custardy but more cake-like in texture.
+It is a game changer of a rhubarb pie.
 I promise you that!

 Crust: